B.C.'s 7th COVID-19 case connected to woman who flew from Iran | CBC News

 Earlier Monday, a woman in her 20s who had arrived from China on Friday was confirmed as the fourth case of COVID-19 in Ontario.

-The woman had traveled to Hubei province and the city of Wuhan, the epicentre of the outbreak, in January.
+The woman had travelled to Hubei province and the city of Wuhan, the epicentre of the outbreak, in January.